 Brittany Eggert (H-227, ext.
 4772)

 Atkinson Gallery Director: Sarah Cunningham (H-202, ext.
 3484)

 Atkinson Gallery (H-208, ext.
 3484)

 In addition to the full-time faculty, the Art Department has a strong adjunct teaching faculty.
-Among this changing group of working and exhibiting artists and art historians are Carl Baratta, Tom Decker, Elizabeth Folk, Scott Hassell, Nathan Hayden, Laura Krifka, Patrick Melroy, Rafael Perea de la Cabada, Marie Schoeff, Helen Tye Talkin, Barbara Vilander, Ann Wellman.
+Among this changing group of working and exhibiting artists and art historians are Carl Baratta, Tom Decker, Nathan Hayden, Rafael Perea de la Cabada, Helen Tye Talkin, and Barbara Vilander.

 The Art Department strongly encourages students to complete the Foundation Level courses below prior to more specialized courses.
 Santa Barbara City College is enforcing all prerequisites, and registration will be blocked unless the prerequisite courses have been completed.

-ART 103 — History of Art, Prehistoric to Gothic ART 104 — History of Art, Renaissance to Modern or ART 104H — History of Art, Renaissance to Modern, Honors ART 120 — Fundamentals of Drawing ART 140 — 2-D Design: Composition and Color ART 141 — 3-D Design: Form and Space
+ART 103 — History of Art, Prehistoric to Gothic ART 104 — History of Art, Renaissance to Modern or ART 104H — History of Art, Renaissance to Modern, Honors ART 120 — Fundamentals of Drawing ART 140 — Studio Art Foundations; ART 141 — 3-D Design: Form and Space